 The jet sweep is a play where a receiver or running back comes in motion and takes the handoff from the quarterback as quickly as possible.
 The play is timed up so that the exchange between the quarterback and the man running the jet sweep happens as quickly as possible so that the defense does not have time to react.

-See the diagram and video below for an idea of what it looks like:
+See the diagram and video in the next sections for an idea of what it looks like:

 Advantages of the Jet Sweep

 Many coaches use the play not just to get the ball to the edge in a hurry, but because of all the other things that it allows an offense to run.
 If a defense sees the jet motion and overreacts to try to stop it, there are lots of other plays they can run that look very similar and take advantage of a defense that gets too aggressive.

 This allows an offense to make decisions about attacking an opponent in the same way they would if they were a heavy option team.
 You have several plays from the same pre-snap look that force a defense to play extremely disciplined and not overreact to motion or to the threat of an inside hand off.
 Just like many option teams do not run true triple option with a pitch the majority of the time, most offenses with a jet sweep package do not hand the ball off on a jet sweep most of the time.
 Still, it is the threat of all that speed getting to the perimeter that keeps defensive coordinators up at night, and opens up everything else for the offense.

 If you are an “if-then” thinker as a play caller, but you don’t like the idea of your QB taking unnecessary hits on option plays, the jet sweep series may be a way you can incorporate the same ideas into your game plan.